aashishpanchal/exutils/README.md

 ## Conclusion 🏁

-exlite is a powerful tool designed to simplify and enhance Express.js applications by providing essential features out of the box.
-Whether you’re building a simple API or a complex web application, exlite helps you maintain clean and manageable code.
+`exutile` is a powerful tool designed to simplify and enhance Express.js applications by providing essential features out of the box.
+Whether you’re building a simple API or a complex web application, exutile helps you maintain clean and manageable code.

 ## Contributing 🤝